-In November 2018, we entered into a one-year cross-currency par forward contract.
+In November 2018, we hedged a portion of our Mexico forecasted expenses denominated in Pesos ("MXN") by entering into a one-year cross-currency par forward contract.
 The term of the one-year hedge was November 1, 2019 to November 3, 2020.
 The derivative instrument matured in equal monthly amounts at a fixed forward rate of 22.11 MXN/USD.